lourdesrm/python-challenge/README.md

 # Python challenge

-In this challenge, python skills will be used in two different real-world situations to facilitate and optimize the data analysis.
+In this challenge, simple python skills are used in two different real-world situations to facilitate and optimize the data analysis.

 ## PyBank